 All Syracuse University students are expected to conduct themselves in a manner that supports and promotes the educational mission of the University.
 Integrity, respect for one another and others’ property, and a commitment to intellectual and personal growth in a diverse population are values deemed fundamental to the Syracuse University community.

 The Code of Student Conduct applies to all students and student organizations at Syracuse University.
 Violations can occur either on or off campus, and individuals and/or groups can be held accountable.
 Ignorance of the code and/or acts committed under the influence of alcohol or drugs do not diminish one’s responsibility.

 The following behaviors, or attempted behaviors, are considered violations of the Syracuse University Code of Student Conduct:

-- Physical harm or threat of physical harm to any person or persons, including, but not limited to assault, sexual abuse, or other forms of physical abuse.
+- Physical harm or threat of physical harm to any person or persons, including, but not limited to: assault, sexual abuse, or other forms of physical abuse.

-- Conduct, whether physical, verbal or electronic, oral, written or video, which threatens the mental health, physical health, or safety of anyone.
+- Conduct, whether physical, electronic, oral, written or video, which threatens the mental health, physical health, or safety of anyone.

-- Intentional disruption or obstruction of lawful activities of the University or its members including their exercise of the right to assemble and to peaceful protest
+- Intentional disruption or obstruction of lawful activities of the University or its members including their exercise of the right to assemble and to peaceful protest.

 - Theft of or damage to University, personal, public, or private property/services or illegal possession or use of the same.

-- Unauthorized entry, use, or occupation of University facilities that are locked, closed, or otherwise restricted as to use.
+- Unauthorized entry, use, or occupation of University facilities that are locked, closed or otherwise restricted as to use.

 - Failure to comply with the lawful directives of University officials who are performing the duties of their office, especially as they are related to the maintenance of safety or security.

-- Interference with or misuse of fire alarms, blue lights, elevators, or other safety and security equipment or programs.
+- Interference with or misuse of fire alarms, blue lights, elevators or other safety and security equipment or programs.

 Date: Created: July 2001